OI-wiki/i18n/docs/intro/common-mistakes.md

 ## Could Cause Compile Error

-Because this type of error is too simple(any normal person knows how to fix it;-), it is abbreviated.
+We left the detailed explanation out since this type of errors is pretty straightforward and self-explanatory.

 -   Use `int mian()` instead of `int main()` .

 -   Forget to write a semicolon after `struct` or `class`.

--   If the array is too large, (on OJ) an illegal function (such as multithreading) is used, or the function is declared but undefined, it will cause a link error.
+-   If the array size is too large, or an illegal function (such as multithreading) is used on OJ, or the function is declared but undefined, it will cause the `LinkError`.

--   When using the `max` function in `algorithm`, one parameter type is `int` and the other parameter type is `long long`.
+-   When using the `max` function in `algorithm`, one parameter type is defined as `int` and the other one is defined as `long long`.
     -   Example:
         ```cpp
         printf("%lld\n", max(0, query(1, 1, n, l, r)); // query returns long long type